Click here to go back to the homepage to learn English...

 6) In a chat room, it is polite to say hello when you enter and “goodbye” when you leave.
 Imagine what it would like if somebody came in and out your house without saying “hi!” and “bye”.

-7) Here are 2 useful and common acronyms that you can find in English speaking chat rooms: FYI and BTW.
+7) Here are 2 useful and common abbreviations that you can find in English speaking chat rooms: FYI and BTW.

 8) Finally, and that’s a very important rule: never assume your email messages are private nor that the e-mail address you give out on forums can be read by only yourself or the person(s) it is addressed to.
 Never send something you would mind seeing on the evening news!